 The Compiler and Interpreter, both have similar works to perform.
 Interpreters and Compilers convert the Source Code (HLL) to Machine Code (understandable by Computer).
 In general, computer programs exist in High-Level Language that a human being can easily understand.
 But computers cannot understand the same high-level language, so for computers, we have to convert them into machine language and make them readable for computers.
 In this article, we are going to see the differences between them.

-It is a translator which takes input i.e., High-Level Language, and produces an output of low-level language i.e. machine or assembly language.
+The Compiler is a translator which takes input i.e., High-Level Language, and produces an output of low-level language i.e. machine or assembly language.
 The work of a Compiler is to transform the codes written in the programming language into machine code (format of 0s and 1s) so that computers can understand.